ajesamann/scrub/README.md

 <div class="text-black"></div>
 ```

-To add text styles, just use the name of the style you're looking for.
+To add text styles, just use the name of the style you're looking for:

 ```
 italic